Posts Tagged ‘Ferrari 250LM ‘6321’’

 Sale of ‘0858’ to Paul Hawkins…

-Due to an error in paperwork the car was invoiced to McKay rather than in Amons name, bringing forward the impost of import duty, the Customs Department provided extensions of time with the assistance of the Italian Chamber of Commerce who wanted the car to race in the Surfers 6 Hour and form the centre-piece of a trade show in Sydney.
+Due to an error in paperwork, the car was invoiced to McKay rather than in Amon’s name, bringing forward the impost of import duty.
+The Customs Department provided extensions of time with the assistance of the Italian Chamber of Commerce who wanted the car to race in the Surfers 6 Hour and form the centre-piece of a Sydney trade show.

-Under pressure to pay the duty, close to 100% of the cars purchase price! or export it McKay put the word out ‘…dear old Paul Hawkins had heard about the car being for sale from Chris Amon at an Oulton Park meeting.
+Under pressure to pay the duty, which was close to 100% of the cars purchase price!, or export it, McKay put the word out ‘…dear old Paul Hawkins had heard about the car being for sale from Chris Amon at an Oulton Park meeting.
 I was in the workshop when ‘Hawkeyes’ call came through ‘Is the car for sale?’
 ‘Yes’, ‘How much?’
-‘US$30000’.
+‘US$30,000’.
 ‘If I buy it will you go me halves in a return ticket to Sydney?’.
 ‘Yes, ok’.
 ‘I’ll be there the day after tomorrow’.
-‘Ill meet you Paul’
+I’ll meet you Paul’

 ‘Simple and straightforward.
-Paul was making a name for himself as a successful sports car and GT racer and had been a favourite of Firestone…The car was to be shipped right after the 6 Hour for Paul would drive it in South Africa’s sports car series with tobacco sponsorship and he would win’.
+Paul was making a name for himself as a successful sports car and GT racer and had been a favourite of Firestone…The car was to be shipped right after Surfers for Paul would drive it in South Africa’s sports car series with tobacco sponsorship and he would win’.

 east london 2